openwdl/wdl/GOVERNANCE.md

  - Building supporting software and tooling

 Generally members are only removed at their own request are due to very long term inactivity.
 In extreme circumstances the core group can vote to remove a member.

+# RFC Process

+Any changes submitted to the WDL Specification are subject to the [RFC Process](RFC.md).
+Please review and familiarize yourself with the process if you would like to see changes submitted to the specification.